Quid2/top-apps/README.md

 There might be some value in a versatile and open distributed sensor network but to support it we need a much richer and shareable model that others might be willing to adopt.

-And here we come to the main point about top: to facilitate large scale data exchange by progressively converging on a shared lexicon of data types.
+And here we come to the main point about *Top*: to facilitate large scale data exchange by progressively converging on a shared lexicon of data types.

 Before inventing your own types you should check those [already defined](http://quid2.org/app/ui).